michaelrccurtis/teacake/README.md

 Teacake is a Typescript Library for simple object de/serialisation.
 It is strongly inspired by the Python library [Marshmallow](https://github.com/marshmallow-code/marshmallow).

+The goal is to provide a simple way of:
+* loading data from an external or serialised source, and validating / coercing it into an expected shape.
+* dumping and serialising javascript objects in a consistent way, for onward

 ## Simple Example